 - Make a good faith effort to avoid privacy violations, destruction of data, and interruption or degradation of our service.

 - If a vulnerability provides unintended access to data, limit the amount of data you access to the minimum required for effectively demonstrating a Proof of Concept.

-- Cease testing and submit a report immediately if you encounter any user data during testing, such as Personally Identifiable Information (PII), Personal Healthcare Information (PHI), credit card data, or proprietary information.
+- Cease testing and submit a report immediately if you encounter any user data during testing, such as personal data and sensitive personal data, credit card data, or proprietary information.